Shashka: Use

-There is little or no surviving contemporary written information on how the people of the Caucasus used the shashka.
-However, surviving Russian military manuals indicate that, despite the lack of protection for the hand, the military shashka was used in much the same manner as a Western European sabre, with very similar cuts, thrusts, guards and parries.
+Little or no surviving contemporary written information remains on how the people of the Caucasus used the shashka.
+However, surviving Russian military manuals indicate that, despite the lack of protection for the hand, the military shashka was used in much the same manner as a Western European sabre, with very similar cuts, thrusts, guards, and parries.
 In particular, Russian soldiers were not taught to cut in one movement from unsheathing, whatever Caucasus traditions suggest.